wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     (3) It is a defence to a charge under subsection (1) if the defendant satisfies the court that, as soon as the defendant or any employee of the licensee became aware of the situation, reasonable steps were taken to remove each person concerned from the restricted area or supervised area.

-    Section 164(1): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 164(1): amended, on 1 December 1999, by [section 93(1)][490] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 164(1): amended, on 1 December 1999, by [section 93(1)][513] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

-    Section 164(1): amended, on 1 December 1999 by [section 93(2)][490] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 164(1): amended, on 1 December 1999 by [section 93(2)][513] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

-    Section 164(2): amended, on 1 December 1999, by [section 93(3)][490] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 164(2): amended, on 1 December 1999, by [section 93(3)][513] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

-    Section 164(2A): inserted, on 1 December 1999, by [section 93(4)][490] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 164(2A): inserted, on 1 December 1999, by [section 93(4)][513] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 #### Other offences on licensed premises

 ##### 165 Unauthorised sale or supply

-*   (1) Every person commits an offence and is liable on conviction to the penalty set out in subsection (2) who, being the licensee or a manager of any licensed premises, sells or supplies liquor to any person at any time when the licensee is not authorised by the licence or this Act to sell to that person.
+*   (1) Every person commits an offence and is liable to the penalty set out in subsection (2) who, being the licensee or a manager of any licensed premises, sells or supplies liquor to any person at any time when the licensee is not authorised by the licence or this Act to sell to that person.

     (2) The penalty is,---